Exam Tips7 min read

 Many candidates underestimate the RES exam first attempt pass rate because they treat it as a general knowledge test.
 In reality, it is a professional licensing exam.
 According to the CEA 2025 annual report data, a significant portion of candidates may pass one paper but fail the other, requiring a modular retake.

 A common pitfall is the lack of familiarity with the Computer-Based Test (CBT) format.
 With only 2.5 hours to answer 40 high-stakes questions per paper, time management becomes a critical factor.
 Candidates who focus solely on the RES Course materials without practicing mock questions often find themselves overwhelmed by the phrasing of the actual exam.
-The RES exam first attempt pass rate is also impacted by the 2-4 month study duration required; those who rush the process often fall short of the 75% requirement.
+The RES exam first attempt pass rate is also impacted by the 2-4 month study duration required; those who rush the process often fall short of the official passing mark of 60 for each paper requirement.

-The RES exam first attempt pass rate is influenced by the 75% passing mark and the diverse range of topics, from land law to taxation.
+The RES exam first attempt pass rate is influenced by the passing mark of 60 for each paper and the diverse range of topics, from land law to taxation.
 Most successful candidates dedicate two to four months of intensive study and utilize comprehensive practice questions to familiarize themselves with the challenging Computer-Based Test format.

 Mastering the Essential Singapore Real Estate Legislation